 • Fluent musical skills on your principal instrument/voice (normally grade 8 or equivalent professional experience)

-• Applicants for whom English is not their first language should demonstrate proficiency in English equivalent to a pass at Trinity Integrated Skills in English (ISE) Level IV, GESE Levels 7-9, IELTS 6.5 overall (min. of 5.5 in all areas).
+• Applicants for whom English is not their first language should demonstrate proficiency in English equivalent to a pass at Trinity Integrated Skills in English (ISE) III or IELTS 6.5 in all 4 areas.
 Equivalents from other English language course providers may also be considered.

 Fees and Finance